-Plastic shrink films such as polyolefin, polyethylene, and poly vinyl-chloride are also tried and true, trusted packaging materials that have stood the test of time.
+Plastic films are trusted and well-known packaging materials.
+These films have stood the test of time.
 They are currently used on millions of packaging lines worldwide.

-Despite the well known environmental issues with most flexible packaging plastics, they still have significantly less of an environmental impact due to a much lower carbon footprint than alternatives such as glass, metal, fabric, paper, and cardboard.
+There are well-known environmental issues with most flexible packaging plastics.
+But, they still have significantly less of an ecological impact than the most popular alternatives.
+This is due to their much lower carbon footprint than many forms of rigid packaging.

-And while, unfortunately, many people do not realize it, shrink films are entirely recyclable.
-Depending on the volume of shrink film being recycled, some companies may even be able to make a profit from recycling their used shrink films!
+Unfortunately, many people do not realize that shrink films are entirely recyclable.
+Depending on the volume of film being recycled, some companies may even be able to make a profit from recycling their used films!

 Cons Of Traditional Plastic Shrink Films

-Again, while plastic shrink films are recyclable, many people are unaware of this.
-As a result, they end up in landfills and find their way to waterways, rivers, streams, and eventually, the ocean.
+Again, while plastic films are recyclable, many people are unaware of this.
+As a result, they end up in landfills.
+And, they find their way to waterways, rivers, streams, and eventually, the ocean.
 In this way, they contribute to a growing problem with ocean plastics.

-Furthermore, there are some types of products that should not be packaged in shrink film, including any product that can not withstand the heat of a shrink tunnel.
+Furthermore, there are some types of products that should not be packaged in shrink film.
+These products include any product that can not withstand the heat of a shrink tunnel.
 If your products are very heat sensitive, it is ill-advised to use shrink film to package them.

-Finally, while shrink films are quite affordable materials, the machinery required to use them properly is not.
-The range of investments for shrink tunnels and sealers can range from $10,000 for a semi-automatic line, to over $100,000 for fully automatic.
+Shrink films are relatively inexpensive materials.
+But, the machinery required to use them properly is not.
+The range of investments for shrink tunnels and sealers can range from $10,000 - $100,000.

-Unless you have the budget or financing capabilities to make such large purchases, shrink film may not make sense for your packaging needs.
-That being said, you can do small runs of products with a heat gun or table-top shrink tunnel, which would cost you significantly less.
+Do you have the budget or financing capabilities to make such large purchases?
+If not, shrink film may not make sense for your packaging needs.
+That being said, you can do small runs of products with a heat gun or table-top shrink tunnel.
+These types of machinery would cost you significantly less.

-Which Type Of Shrink Film Is Right For You?
+Which Type Of Film Is Right For You?

-When trying to decide between bio-polymer based shrink films and traditional plastic shrink films, you need to make a few decisions in advance.
+When trying to decide between bio-films and plastic films, you need to make a few decisions.
 Some of the questions that you’ll want to ask yourself are:

 - Is the type of film you want to use going to be available regularly?
-Right now, the supply chain is tight, USA made plastic shrink film has the best availability currently.
+Right now, the supply chain is tight.
+Plastic shrink film made in the USA has the best availability.